Francesco149/protonfit/README.md

   be too new for proton binaries. this can also be solved by just compiling `proton-ge-custom` from the aur instead of installing `proton-ge-custom-bin`
 * you can wipe your install by doing `rm protonfit-*` and `protonfit` again
-* if the install fails protonfit might create a bogus .desktop file that contains an asterisk in its name, you can remove it by doing `rm ~/.local/share/applications/protonfit-\**`
 * some setups will use absurd amounts of ram. if your pc freezes during install it's possible that you ran out of ram, try again and tick the ram limiting option
 * if you want to regenerate the config and shortcuts and get the .exe picker menu again without